brendt/stitcher.io/src/content/blog/2021-07-17-we-dont-need-runtime-type-checks.md

 I'm not sure about the relevance of the FIG these days: I can't imagine the FIG having an influence over the development of, for example, PhpStorm; and there are very little significant frameworks still following PSRs to the rule.

 So, yes, maybe?
 I'd love to be proven wrong.

+### Python already does this

+Python's whole type system is built on type-erasure.
+So it's interesting to note that what I'm proposing here isn't anything new.

 {{ cta:mail }}